 The Business and Organisations for Sustainable Societies (BOSS) group is a transdisciplinary team of researchers, who are focused on critically evaluating the role of businesses and organisations and how they can incorporate sustainability in their systems, including their activities and throughout their supply chains.

-We have strong links within the industry and, during your studies, you may have the chance to learn directly from award-winning academics, professionals in government, large corporations, stakeholders and entrepreneurs.
+We have strong links within a range of local and international businesses and organisations.
+During your studies you may have the chance to learn directly from leading academics, professionals in government, large corporations, stakeholders and entrepreneurs.